Forum-App-web-module/E-learning-App/README.md

 3. **Install the required dependencies:**
    `pip install -r requirements.txt`
-   *If additional dependecy is installed use the bellow command to update the file*
+   *If additional dependency is installed use the bellow command to update the file*
    *pip freeze > requirements.txt*

 4. **Set up your environment variables:**